w3dot0/kss-node-sublime/README.md

 ## Example

-By running the node-sublime command with default option this KSS comment:
+By running the kss-sublime command with default option this KSS comment:

 ```css
 // Label/Textbox Pairs